 Global Builders – South Africa

-South Africa, the southernmost country in Africa, has a very wide variety of cultures, languages, and religions.
+South Africa, the southernmost country on the African continent, has a wide variety of cultures, languages, and religions.
 It has 11 official languages, which is among the highest number of any country in the world.
 This diversity has warranted the country the nickname “rainbow nation”.

 Despite having the second largest economy in Africa, and 34th largest in the world, there is still widespread poverty.
 With industrialization came a rapidly increasing cost of living, while a quarter of the population is living on less than $1.25 USD a day.